 13] Get lost – in a corn maze that is.
 With all the corn grown in Lancaster, there are plenty of mazes to explore as a family or with friends.
 Some of our favorites can be found at Cherry Crest Adventure Farm, Barnyard Kingdom, and Oregon Dairy.

-21] Catch a show this season at one of Lancaster’s spectacular theatres.
+19] Catch a show this season at one of Lancaster’s spectacular theatres, stream it live, or watch at your convenience.
 From popular musicals and comedies running throughout the fall to shows with short runs held in intimate spaces, there’s something for every taste, budget, and age.

 20] Howl at the moon at the Wolf Sanctuary of PA.
 Once a month, they hold a special Full Moon Tour, where guests can visit the resident wolf packs, learn more about wolves and their habits, and warm up by the bonfire.
 Guests must be 16 years or older, making it a great event for couples and groups of friends.